 The Wichita Symphony maintains three active Youth Orchestras:

-Dr. Mark Laycock, conductor
+Dr. Mark Laycock

 Fred and Mary Koch Foundation Endowed Chair